BartekPiwowarczyk/GithubClient/README.md

-# github-client
+# Github Client

+Simple project Github Api.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-## Running the application in dev mode
+## Table of contents

+* [General info] (#general-info)
+* [Technologies] (#technologies)
+* [Setup] (#setup)

+## General info

+Simple project created to show connect to Github Api.
+This project have only one main endpoint to get github user repositories.
+If something goes wrong a simple exception handler was created.

+## Technologies

+Project is created with:
+* Quarkus 3.1.0.Final
+* Design pattern - Builder
+* Github Api - version 2022-11-28

+## Setup

   You can run your application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```